Don't Think About White Monkeys

 Don‘t Think About White Monkeys ("Не думай про белых обезьян") is a Russian social satirical tragicomedy film, directed by Yuri Mamin.
-The screenplay was written by Yuri Mamin and Vladimir Vardunas, translated into verse by Vyacheslav Leikin.
+The creators of the film define its genre as a tragic farce.
+The screenplay was written by Yuri Mamin and Vladimir Vardunas.

-The film has a second name: "Chaldean Face", presented in the opening titles; in contemporary Russian slang, the word "Chaldean" ("халдей") denotes a greedy lackey.

 The form of the film is unusual: all dialogues are in verse accompanied by a strict musical rhythm.
-The creators of the film define its genre as a tragic farce.

 Plot

 A hero of our time, the young bartender Vova Smorodin (Mikhail Tarabukin), receives the task of opening a small, but prestigious restaurant called "Paradise Corner" from his boss Gavrilych, the father of Vova's fiancée, Larisa.
 Perceiving this task as the first step in his financial career, Vova Smorodin develops the magic-touch of enterprise.
 If he needs to drain and repair the selected basement, he may recall an entire fire brigade from a fire emergency, or a company of soldiers from a mission.

 After taking over an empty attic for his office, Vova discovers there three Bohemian artists who have escaped from a mental hospital: the suicidal model Dasha (Katerina Ksenyeva), the alcoholic artist Gena (Aleksei Devotchenko) and the mute Buddhist known by the nickname Khu-Pun' (Anvar Libabov).
 This meeting becomes a turning point in Vova's previously confident life.
 Having realized that the homeless artists could paint appetizing food on the walls of his basement restaurant in exchange for room and board, he allows them to live in his attic.
 While exploiting their work, Vova does not notice that he begins to fall under the influence of his uninvited guests, discovering for himself a heretofore unknown world of spiritual values.

 Gradually, he begins to understand that beauty is not measured by fashion, that love is not limited to sex, that material riches do not replace spiritual enrichment.
 The artist Gena, who is supposed to draw still lifes, gets caught up in creativity and covers the walls of the basement with frescoes of the Last Judgment - an assembly of hellish monsters and sinners.
 Vova is shocked; what will his boss Gavrilych and his fellow waiters say?